SeanLynch1/Procedural-Generation/README.md

             vert++;
         }
 The xSize is the width of the vertices grid and the zSize is the height.
-This code was implemented by following Brackey's procedural terrain video referenced in the references section below.
+This section of code was implemented by following Brackey's procedural terrain video referenced in the references section below.

 Multiple tiles can be formed in multiple loops in the shape of a circle using the formula for the circuference of a circle along with sin and cos functions to calculate the individual placement for each tile in each circle loop that is created.
 Each tile then generates a random height and instantiates a randomised block starting at 0 and recursively repeating reaching the max height.
 A roof top piece is then instantiated at the max height of the tower.

+The information for the for loop was referenced from some of the code created on the Game Engines course and modified by me.
+This is how the the towers are created in a for loop:
 ```
   for (int i = 0; i < num; i++)
         {